-Weather is the big one to keep on top of, so if it’s a wet day, I will spend a lot of my day trying to source pictures or radars of a ground or an area near to a ground before we get TV pictures through.
+Weather is the big one to keep on top of, so if it’s a wet day, I will spend a lot of my day trying to source pictures or radars of ground or an area near to ground before we get TV pictures through.
 I will then probably trade 3 to 4 matches across roughly a 7 to 8 hour period.
-This involves updating all our prices in-running on those games through entering what happens, and changing the model for the rest of the match based on a combination of my own view and the general market.
+This involves updating all our prices in-running on those games through entering what happens and changing the model for the rest of the match based on a combination of my own view and the general market.

-At the end of the matches I will settle them and deal with any queries that occasionally arise from the clients.
+At the end of the matches, I will settle them and deal with any queries that occasionally arise from the clients.

-A weekend day trading darts can be very different as it involves not only trading games in a similar fashion to rugby, but also pricing for later matches which are undecided at the start of the day.
+A weekend day trading darts can be very different as it involves not only trading games in a similar fashion to rugby but also pricing for later matches which are undecided at the start of the day.

-Sometimes these can be very quick turnarounds so involve settling a semi final, and then quickly working out your prices for the final, setting it up on our website and trading the final straight after.
+Sometimes these can be very quick turnarounds so involve settling a semi-final, and then quickly working out your prices for the final, setting it up on our website and trading the final straight after.

-These can be the most enjoyable as there is often not time for other firms to copy prices, so you see some very big disagreements.
+These can be the most enjoyable as there is often not the time for other firms to copy prices, so you see some very big disagreements.

 How do you source prices?

 Our betting models at Spreadex all have various inputs that drive out all of the prices which the clients see.
-So our job as traders is to fully understand these inputs which it is our job to set, and then edit in-running to get the prices the clients receive.
+So our job as traders is to fully understand these inputs which it is our job to set and then edit in-running to get the prices the clients receive.

-I have ratings sheets for all these inputs, which I am constantly updating, so I will come up with the prices I make each individual game and then compare these to the betting exchanges, other competitor spread firms and the fixed odds firms.
+I have rating sheets for all these inputs, which I am constantly updating, so I will come up with the prices I make each individual game and then compare these to the betting exchanges, other competitor spread firms and the fixed odds firms.

-I will then try and stick to our prices so as to be best price on things I differ strongly on, and largely stick to a market price for those which I have small differences.
+I will then try and stick to our prices so as to be the best price on things I differ strongly on, and largely stick to a market price for those which I have small differences.

 What’s the best part of being a sports trader?

 Being able to test yourself and your ratings against the market.
-In other jobs it has always struck me that it can be hard to differentiate between people doing well and not.
+In other jobs, it has always struck me that it can be hard to differentiate between people doing well and not.